 On behalf of the animals awaiting their forever homes at Pet Allies Animal Shelter, thank you for your continued support in stopping pet over-population through non-lethal means.

 These are confusing, anxiety-filled, and uncertain times for all of us.
 But this doesn't mean our mission to furnish professional, affordable spay/neuter programs and to place pets in caring homes has stopped.
 Our services just look a little different during this time of uneasiness and uncertainty.
 Here's what we're doing currently:

-Currently the food pantry is by appointment.
-Call 928-243-0695 Monday or Tuesday 8-3:30 for an appointment on Wednesday.
+Currently, the food pantry is open Wednesdays 11-1 or you can call for an appointment at another time.
+Call 928-243-0695 during the weekdays between 8-3:30 for an appointment.
 You may have to leave a message and wait for a return call.
 Donations are appreciated.
-Food assistance has been limited recently due to lack of supplies.
+Food assistance has been limited recently due to a lack of supplies.

 These program changes have not been easy, and our staff and volunteers have been incredible at adapting.
 We have had to get creative and will continue to help homeless animals and low-income pet owners in our community.
 Your support is essential during this time of uncertainty.

 Changes are happening frequently so all these programs are subject to change.

 Pet Allies operates a no kill animal shelter and a low cost high volume spay/neuter clinic.

 The clinic spays or neuters about 2,500 animals each year and also provides other services to clients who are unable to afford full-service veterinary services on a case-by-case basis.
 The shelter accepts stray animals from the City of Show Low and also accepts pets that people wish to surrender as space allows.
 Stray animals are accepted from other areas as space allows.
 Approximately 1,000 animals enter the shelter each year.